axxroytovu/archipelago_manuals/Betrayal at the House on the Hill/README.md

 If the room has an Item or Event icon in it, unlock the corresponding Archipelago location.
 If the location has not been checked, this ends your movement.
 If the location has already been checked, you may continue moving through the room if you have enough speed.

-If the room has no icons on it, place a random Small Monster token on that space.
+If the room has no icons on it and is not a "staircase" or "landing" (Dusty Hallway, Creaky Hallway, Chasm, or Collapsed Room), place a random Small Monster token on that space.
 Follow the Monster Instructions.

 ## Clues